Thum Ping Tjin

 Thum Ping Tjin (覃炳鑫 (Tán Bǐng Xīn)) (born 17 December 1979), also known as PJ Thum, is a Singaporean historian, journalist, podcaster, activist and former swimmer.
 Thum was a national swimmer who participated in the 1996 Summer Olympics, and was the first Singaporean to swim the English Channel.

 He was a research associate and coordinator of Project Southeast Asia, a collective of scholars of Southeast Asian studies at Oxford, and is an academic visitor of the university.
 He is a founder and manager of online journalism outlet New Naratif and creator of The History of Singapore podcast, which originally ran as a radio show on BFM 89.9.
 His advocacy has led to a number of legal and public disputes with Singaporean politicians and authorities.

-Early life
+Early life and education

-Born on 17 December 1979 in Singapore, Thum received his early education at five of the Anglo-Chinese Schools.
+Born on 17 December 1979 in Singapore, Thum received his early education Anglo-Chinese Schools.

+He received a BA from Harvard University in 2000, a BA, MSt, and DPhil from the University of Oxford in 2004, 2006, and 2011 respectively.

 Swimming career

 In 1997, Thum was nominated for the 1997 SEA Games by the Singapore Amateur Swimming Association despite failing to meet the required qualifying time.
 His nomination was expected as there were six other nominated swimmers who barely failed qualifying for the SEA Games and they were expected to be included into relay teams or for exposure.
 He was eventually selected for the SEA Games and swam at the 100m and 200m butterfly events.

 At the age of 16, Thum represented Singapore in four swim races at the 1996 Summer Olympics in Atlanta, but did not make it past the heats in his individual butterfly or team medley and freestyle events.

 During his studies at the University of Oxford, Thum captained the university's swimming team and earned two Blues times.
 In 2002, he retired from the Singaporean national swimming team but continued to represent Oxford in swimming.

 On 6 August 2005, Thum swam solo across the English Channel in 12 hours and 24 minutes, and became the first Singaporean to do so.
 While preparing for his Channel swim, Thum also set a world record when he swam around the Rock of Gibraltar in 2 hours and 52 minutes.